zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

    * Page.createIsolatedWorld and returns the executionContextId.
    */
   async createIsolatedContext(sessionId, frameId) {
-    // We call a custom method on the real DevTools that the plugin
-    // is allowed to invoke:
     const result = await this.sendCDPCommand(
       sessionId,
-      /* custom messageId or let it auto-generate */ undefined, {
+      undefined, // or a custom messageId
+      {
         method: "Page.createIsolatedWorld",
         params: {